-Shareholder Action Reminder: The Schall Law Firm Encourages Investors in Talis Biomedical Corporation with Losses of $100,000 to Contact the Firm
+SHAREHOLDER ACTION REMINDER: The Schall Law Firm Encourages Investors in Talis Biomedical Corporation with Losses of $100,000 to Contact the Firm

-Los Angeles, California--(Newsfile Corp. - January 25, 2022) - The Schall Law Firm, a national shareholder rights litigation firm, announces the filing of a class action lawsuit against Talis Biomedical Corporation ("Talis" or "the Company") TLIS for violations of the federal securities laws.
+LOS ANGELES, CA / ACCESSWIRE / February 25, 2022 / The Schall Law Firm, a national shareholder rights litigation firm, announces the filing of a class action lawsuit against Talis Biomedical Corporation ("Talis" or "the Company") TLIS for violations of the federal securities laws.

 Investors who purchased the Company's shares pursuant and/or traceable to the Company's initial public offering conducted in February 2021 (the "IPO"), are encouraged to contact the firm before March 8, 2022.